International Engineering Program

 - Upon completion of the exchange program, you will need to have your program’s institution send an official transcript to OIE so that your transfer credit can be evaluated.
 Please refer to OIE’s Transfer Credit policy for more information.

-- If you will be graduating, you will need to fill out the appropriate Intent to Graduate Form at least a semester before you graduate.
+- If you will be graduating in August (after your internship), you will need to fill out the College of Arts and Sciences Intent to Graduate Form for your French B.A. and submit it by the Feb.
+1st deadline.

 - Housing: Begin looking for housing for in the area of your internships.
 Use the Facebook pages of your target city or other platforms to find housing (you can find some ideas here and here).